tkeys/todo_list_app/README.md

 # todo_list_app
- djnago to do list portfoli project
+ To do list app portfolio project